seanthegeek/fortune-20-domain-survey/domains/README.md

 # About

 Each company has many domains.
-The domains listed in this project are gathered based on brands and subsidiaries mentioned in public information, such as the SEC form 10-K annual report, available in [EDGAR][EDGAR], and do not include all of the domains related to these companies.
+The domains listed in this project are gathered based on brands and subsidiaries mentioned in public information, such as the SEC form 10-K annual report, available in [EDGAR][EDGAR].
+The domain lists published here do not include all of the domains related to these companies.

 ## License